scipy/scipy/doc/source/dev/gitwash/useful_git.rst

     git push -u origin backport-3324

 5. Finally make a pull request using Github.
-Make sure it is against the maintenance branch and not master, Github will usually suggest you make the pull request against master.
+Make sure it is against the maintenance branch and not main, Github will usually suggest you make the pull request against main.

 .. _pushing-to-main: